Skip to content

 $1.25 million

-The funding would be used to support the construction of a water booster pump station at an Massachusetts Water Resource Authority (MWRA) connection site into the Natick public water supply network.
-The supplemental pump station is designed to provide approximately 25% of the Town’s water needs through the MWRA, a PFAS compliant source, allowing the Town to fully comply with PFAS regulations, while also meeting the drinking water demands of the community.
-The project is an appropriate use of taxpayer funds because its purpose is to provide a safe drinking water supply for the Town of Natick to mitigate contamination from PFAS.
+Project Description: The funding would be used to support the construction of a water booster pump station at a Massachusetts Water Resource Authority (MWRA) connection site into the Natick public water supply network.
+The supplemental pump station is designed to provide approximately 25% of the Town’s water needs through the MWRA, a PFAS compliant source, allowing the Town to meet the drinking water demands of the community.
+The project is an appropriate use of taxpayer funds because its purpose is to provide a safe drinking water supply for the Town of Natick by mitigating contamination from PFAS.
 The project has a Federal nexus because the funding provided is for purposes authorized by Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
 300j-12.

 Member Certification